Research Equipment Managed Maintenance Program

 - Lab Water Systems

 The Unity Lab Services personnel can also provide service to equipment that is not under a service contract.
-If you have equipment that falls into this category - contact Marlene Wireman, 859-321-7225 or email@example.com or Kathrine Bruce, 502-544-0445 or Kathrine.firstname.lastname@example.org, to have a service rep stop by and evaluate the equipment.
+If you have equipment that falls into this category - contact Marlene Wireman, 859-321-7225 or email@example.com or Katherine Bruce, 502-544-0445 or Katherine Bruce or Katherine.Bruce@thermofisher.com, to have a service rep stop by and evaluate the equipment.

 Click here to request equipment be added to the program